-Temporary job assignments fill vacancies for absences, sick leave or vacation, as well as during peak workload periods and pending recruitments.
-Duration of job assignments can range in length from half a day to a week, a month, or several months, but are limited to no more than 950 accumulated hours per year.
+Temporary job assignments fill vacancies for sudden absences, planned leaves and vacations, as well as needs-based opportunities during peak workload periods and pending recruitments.
+Duration of job assignments can range in length from half a day to a week, a month, or several months; however individual temp employees are limited to working no more than 950 accumulated hours per each twelve-month period beginning with the temporary employee's Temp Employment or Temp Anniversary Date.
 If you are identified as a match for a currently available temporary assignment, you will be contacted directly.
 However, there is no guarantee of placement in a temporary position.

-Sometimes departments provide end dates for temporary assignments, but most assignments are “indefinite” and have estimated end dates.
-Length of assignments are determined according to the needs of the requesting departments; therefore, end dates are subject to change and are not a guarantee of employment.
+Sometimes departments provide end dates for temporary assignments, but most assignments have estimated end dates.
+Length of assignments are determined according to the needs of the requesting departments; therefore, end dates are subject to change at any time and again, there is no guarantee of employment.

-Zipcar, a private membership-based car sharing program, provides you access to a new-model vehicle or pick-up for personal and business use.
-Leave your car at home and use Zipcar on days you have meetings or errands.
+There are private membership-based car sharing programs in the area that provide you access to a new-model vehicle for personal and business use.
+Leave your car at home and use options such as Zipcar, Zimride or Car2Go on days you have meetings or errands.

 For many commuters, biking is the quickest and easiest way to get to the UW.
 We have excellent bicycle facilities and the biking web page has information about racks, lockers and showers.
 With a U-PASS you can extend your trip by taking your bike on the bus.